ESSENTIALS OF DIAGNOSIS

 Physical examination should assess features of hypogonadism: underdeveloped sexual characteristics, diminished male pattern hair distribution (axillary, body, facial, pubic), body habitus, gynecomastia, and obesity.
 Testicular size should be noted (normal size approximately 4.5 × 2.5 cm, volume 18 mL).
 Varicoceles are abnormally dilated and refluxing veins of the pampiniform plexus that can be identified in the standing position by gentle palpation of the spermatic cord and, on occasion, may only be appreciated with the Valsalva maneuver.
 The vasa deferentia, epididymides, and prostate should be palpated (absence of all or part of one or both of the vasa deferentia may indicate the presence of a cystic fibrosis variant, congenital bilateral or unilateral absence of the vasa deferentia).

 Semen analysis should be performed after 3–5 days of ejaculatory abstinence.
-The specimen should be analyzed within 1 ...
+The specimen should ...